Harmony of Song & Dance at Pinewoods

 As lunch is wrapping up, there is “Singing on the Porch” with participants taking turns leading pub type chorus songs.
 After lunch, classes include a potpourri of singing, instrumental music making, and dancing.

-After dinner there is a concert in the cozy gathering place known as the Camphouse, where staff members perform solo, or in small group collaboration that is always amazing, sometimes amusing.
-The concert is followed by the evening dance – including contra, square, and English – at the C# pavilion, just a short walk down another lovely Pinewoods path.
+After dinner there is a concert in the cozy Camphouse, where staff members perform solo, or in small group collaboration that is always amazing, sometimes amusing.
+The concert is followed by the evening dance – including contra, square, and English – at C#, another pavilion, just a short walk down another lovely Pinewoods path.

 The evening dance allows us to end our day as we began it – as whole camp community – this time to move together on the dance floor.
-Dance leaders Michael Cicone and Nils Fredland, supported by the stellar instrumental staff, take pride in their ability to create a diverse program of dances that will engage everyone, from the most novice to the most knowledgeable.
+Dance leaders, supported by the stellar instrumental staff, take pride in their ability to create a diverse program of dances that will engage everyone, from the most novice to the most knowledgeable.
 Say yes, step onto the dance floor, and be swept up in the magic.

 The dance ends with a closing song, bringing the day full circle.